-- The demand for irrigation solutions like bore well digging, drip irrigation, canal water levels and timings can be monitored and managed effectively based on calls about weather and water availability.
+- The demand for irrigation solutions like bore well digging, drip irrigation, canal water levels, and timings can be monitored and managed effectively based on calls about weather and water availability.

-- Based on queries about diseases and plant growth, the input companies can align the supply-chain for pesticides and fertilizers based on location.
+- Based on queries about diseases and plant growth, the input companies can align the supply chain for pesticides and fertilizers based on location.

-- The input companies can run targeted advertisements based on the amount of land under specific crops, disease patterns etc.
+- The input companies can run targeted advertisements based on the amount of land under specific crops, disease patterns, etc.

-- Based on a call about specific crops along with the nationwide farmer survey samples, the regional mandi prices, national commodity futures can be potentially extrapolated.
+- Based on a call about specific crops along with the nationwide farmer survey samples, the regional mandi prices, and national commodity futures can be potentially extrapolated.

 - Wholesalers can procure grains from specific regions based on forecasted crop types and yields.

-- Analysis of such calls augmented by the national farm, surveys, other data and expert analysis can help the government make effective policy decisions.
+- Analysis of such calls augmented by the national farm, surveys, other data, and expert analysis can help the government make effective policy decisions.

 - Based on the historical queries and answers, a knowledge base can be created.
-This knowledge base can be used to auto-answer the queries using a localized text-to-speech engine.
+This knowledge base can be used to auto-answer queries using a localized text-to-speech engine.

-- Based on frequent queries asked from a region, the information can be pushed using SMS in regional language or making an outbound call.
+- Based on frequent queries asked from a region, the information can be pushed using SMS in a regional language or making an outbound call.

 - We can support voice-first interfaces like Alexa or Google Home with skills written in a regional language support for answering farmer queries by tapping into the expert knowledge base.